aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 If an issue occurs during the upgrade process, there needs to be a rollback plan in place.
 Since the upgrade process utilizes both automated and manual steps, we will roll back in an automated fashion where possible and require manual steps for others.
 The high-level rollback steps are below.

 > **⚠️ Warning**: Carefully review the current documentation to understand when rolling back is applicable.
-The rollback steps are intented as a last resort mechanism and cannot be applied once the LZA pipeline as run.
-Make sure you complete all the validation steps proposed before starting the upgrace procedures in your production environment.
+The rollback steps are intended as a last resort mechanism and cannot be applied once the LZA pipeline as run.
+Make sure you complete all the validation steps proposed before starting the upgrade procedures in your production environment.

 ### Rollback Steps

+The rollback steps are designed to re-install ASEA, those are only needed if you uninstalled ASEA bu running the `asea-prep` command.
+The steps are only possible if you didn't start the LZA installation by running the `lza-prep` command.

-- Delete the `${Prefix}-CDK-Toolkit` stacks in all regions and accounts where the accelerator is deployed
+- Confirm that the `${Prefix}-CDK-Toolkit` stacks have been deleted in all regions and accounts where the accelerator is deployed
-  - Navigate to the CloudFormation homepage
-  - In the top right corner, select the appropriate region from the region selector drop down.
-  - In the CloudFormation dashboard, locate and select the `${Prefix}-CDK-Toolkit` stack
+- In the management account, empty and delete the CDK assets bucket (`cdk-hnb659fds-assets-<account>-ca-central-1`).
+This bucket is part of the `${Prefix}-CDK-Toolkit` stack and has a retention policy to retain, therefore it needs to be deleted manually
-  - Click on the Delete button.
+- Review, backup and delete the ASEA DynamoDB Tables
+  - In the management account, backup the content of the following DynamoDB tables: `ASEA-cidr-pool`, `ASEA-cidr-subnet-assign`, `ASEA-cidr-vpc-assign`, `ASEA-Output-Utils`, `ASEA-Outputs`, `ASEA-Parameters`
+  - If using dynamic IP allocation, the `ASEA-cidr-*` tables contain important data that you need to keep
+  - The content of the `ASEA-Output-Utils`, `ASEA-Outputs`, `ASEA-Parameters` will be regenerated in the ASEA install
+  - After backing up their content, delete the DynamoDB Tables, they will be re-created in ASEA install
 - Run ASEA Installer Stack
   - Download the Installer Stack from: <https://github.com/aws-samples/aws-secure-environment-accelerator/releases>
   - Navigate to the CloudFormation homepage